 Dr Nina Scott is a public health physician with the Waikato District Health Board who works across a range of organisations in political, policy, research and clinical settings, with the aim of improving organisational focus on Māori health and is also Chair of the Hei Ahuru Mowai – National Maori Cancer Leadership Group.

-Nina was principal investigator of the Healthier Lives research project, He Pikinga Waiora: making health interventions work for Māori communities and led the Te Kōhao Community Project.
+Nina was principal investigator of the phase 1 Healthier Lives research project, He Pikinga Waiora: making health interventions work for Māori communities and led the Te Kōhao Community Project.
 The project looked at how Kaupapa Māori Theory, systems thinking, integrated knowledge translation and community-engaged research can contribute to the development of Māori implementation science in the context of slowing the progression from pre-diabetes to diabetes for Māori communities.

 Dr Dianne Sika-Paotonu is the Scientific Lead for the Rheumatic Fever and Penicillin Research Programme based in New Zealand and the Associate Dean (Pacific) at the University of Otago, Wellington.
 She is also a member of the Royal Society Te Apārangi Council and Health Research Council of New Zealand (HRC) Pacific Health Research Committee.
 She holds service and leadership responsibilities within the Pacific community and is an HRC Pacific Emerging Research Fellow, and recent recipient of the Sir Thomas Davis Te Patu Kite Rangi Ariki Health Research Fellowship from HRC.
 Dianne is also a member of the Takiala Pacific Leadership Network within the Health Sciences Division and Pacific Academic Staff Caucus Committee for the University of Otago.
 She sits on numerous local and University of Otago based Committees, in addition to International Governance Boards.
 She also functions as Chair and Convenor for Rheumatic Fever and Penicillin related Pacific Research Advisory Groups.